tsutterley/gravity-toolkit/doc/source/user_guide/plm_mohlenkamp.md

 #### Inputs
  - `LMAX`: Upper bound of Spherical Harmonic Degrees
- - `x`: typically cos(theta), where theta is the colatitude in radians
+ - `x`: elements ranging from -1 to 1.
+Typically cos(theta), where theta is the colatitude in radians

 #### Options
  - `MMAX`: Upper bound of Spherical Harmonic Orders (default = LMAX)